MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/authentication-flow-in-universal-action-for-adaptive-cards.md

 ## Getting started with OAuth or nominal sign-on flow

-Authentication steps for OAuth are similar to bot in Teams.
+The OAuth or nominal Authentication steps for Adaptive Cards with Universal Actions are similar to bot in Teams.

-Ensure that you add authentication to your teams bot.
+Ensure that you added authentication to your teams bot.
 To learn more about how to create an authentication-enabled bot, how to deploy the bot to Azure and associate it with an identity provider, and how to integrate the bot within Microsoft Teams, see [Add authentication to your Teams bot](../../../bots/how-to/authentication/add-authentication.md)

 For a OAuth or nominal sign-on experience in which the user is presented with a sign-in button or link and the following is the authentication flow: